Ab

 Does my Food Waste Collection Day change when there's a holiday?

 When a District holiday occurs, your Food Waste Collection Day will “slide” to the next day for the rest of the week.
-For a list of District holidays that will affect collection, please visit: DPW Slide Guide
+For a list of District holidays that will affect collection, please review the DPW Slide Guide.

-How do I keep my bin clean and odor/pest free in the Summer?
+How do I keep my bin clean and odor/pest-free?

 Keep it Cool: